xjtugenetics/FDSP/README.md

 bfile_list	../exp/ldlist.txt
 ```

-Lead_SNPs is location of a file including lead SNPs associated with complex diseases found by previous GWASs.
+Lead_SNPs.txt is location of a file including index SNPs associated with complex diseases found by previous GWASs.

 We suggest you use PLINK genotype files of 1000 Genomes Project for calculating LD.
 Because the data could be very large so that computation speed may quitely slow, you can devide dataset into several files according to the positions of SNPs on chromosomes.
 You can locate a PLINK file or a directory including several PLINK files foe calculating LD.